|

 $3.2 billion the year it was introduced to $7.5 billion in 1970.

+and ICL in Britain.
 By about 1968 IBM had captured more than 70 percent of the computer business.
 IBM's rapid growth in the mid-1960s

 led to inquiries as to IBM antitrust violations by the U.S. Department of Justice, which filed a complaint for the case U.S.